ivuorinen/starred/README.md

 - [insidegui/PodcastMenu](https://github.com/insidegui/PodcastMenu) - Put Overcast on your Mac's menu bar
 - [jcm93/jmc](https://github.com/jcm93/jmc) - jmc - a new macOS media organizer
 - [leits/MeetingBar](https://github.com/leits/MeetingBar) - 🇺🇦 Your meetings at your fingertips in the macOS menu bar
+- [macadmins/nudge](https://github.com/macadmins/nudge) - A tool for encouraging the installation of macOS security updates.
 - [maxgoedjen/secretive](https://github.com/maxgoedjen/secretive) - Store SSH keys in the Secure Enclave
 - [nicoverbruggen/phpmon](https://github.com/nicoverbruggen/phpmon) - Lightweight, native Mac menu bar app that helps you manage multiple PHP installations, locate config files and more.
 Also interacts with Laravel Valet.
 - [rsyncOSX/RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) - A macOS GUI for rsync.
 Compiled for macOS Big Sur and later